tanuj-g04/micrograd/README.md

 ---

 ## Outcome
-After this project, neural networks stopped feeling like magic — they became differentiable functions trained with calculus.
+After this project, I
+ - Understood how Nerual nets work
+ - Built inuition for backpropagation
+ - Can now read and understand DL papers and implement with more confidence